310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Horro…!?
 Huh!?
 Why are you…!?
-It’s not the season for ghost stories anymore[^2], and if you watch horror movies now, you won’t be able to sleep!
+It isn’t the season for ghost stories anymore[^2], and if you watch horror movies now, you won’t be able to sleep!

 Besides, uh, there’s no TV in the dojo!
 So you can’t watch a movie, right?
 {% endbubble %}